memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 Typically ITM is used to print out debug data from firmware, much like one would use `printf` over a serial bus.
-ITM is strictly superior to UART in this case as it is faster, work directly with your SWD adapter, and is buffered so the CPU does not need to wait.
+ITM is strictly superior to UART in this case as it is faster, works directly with your SWD adapter, and is buffered so the CPU does not need to wait.
 You can read more about using ITM for logging in Jorge Aparicio's [excellent post on the topic](https://blog.japaric.io/itm/).